johnmarco123/drawing_app/development.md

     changes i intentionally made it so the mouse must be on canvas to prevent painting when on an icon painting and updating should maybe be seperate to avoid the issues below:
+    * Add a way to detect if mouse is actually on the canvas (AND HAVE THIS ONLY STOP FROM DRAWING, this.draw on every tool should still work, but the act of actually drawing must be ignored)
     * Moveable line when changing color whist editing only updates when mouse on canvas
     * Implament tests where possible
     * When initially clicking the mirror tool, the line is not shown unless hovering the screen.
+    * Text insert feature exteremely buggy

 # Currently working on:
-* There is so much free space at the bottom, re make the whole bottom section to allow for more drawing area.
-* Add ways to hide the menus to allow for more drawing space.
-* Add more room for more tools
+* Adding a text feature which allows you to type whatever you want

 # Current Bugs:
+* for some reason on resizing, we now cause painting even though we dont want to underneath the bottom option menu
-* Scissors tool sometimes doesn't paste? <-- FIXED I THINK?!?!?!
-TEST MORE
+* Scissor tool sometimes does not paste!
 * Fix weird outlining from the fillbucket tool
 * Stuff breaks on resizing... currently i know that the graph breaks but maybe more does as well
+* button for ellipse tool needs to be clicked twice at the beginning for some reason

 # Features to add:
+    * vim mode to text tool
-    * Add a full screen mode that basically hides all of the tools
+    * Add more room for more tools
     * Add infinite scrolling
     * In full screen mode add a way to have more than a screen size worth of drawing area.